Superkunair/my-resume/index.md

 - Support apps with an Event Driven Architecture using CDC pattern
 - Work with database version control managers (Liquid Base and Flyway)
 - Created various cloud native back-end services using Openshift (using Quarkus)
+- Create re-usable InnerSource system that handles Single-Sign-On logins, over 500 downloads and usage in organization

 * * *